hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/11-web-development/index.md

                 - if evaluvate statement omitted
                     - `break` must be included
                     - to exit the loop
+            - used when
+                - number of iterations known (beforehand)
+            - number of iterations
+                - pre-determined by iteration statement
+                - uses a counter
         - `while`
             - test condition at beginning
             - executes block if condition is true
             - may never be executed
+            - tested before code block is run
+            - used when
+                - number of iterations is not known
+            - runs until
+                - condition is true
+                - until condition is met
         - `do ... while`
             - test condition at end
             - executes block even if condition is false
             - always executed, atleast once (first time, before checking condition)
+            - tested after code block is run
     - `break` statements
         - to break about a loop / switch-case
         - the loop stops